Planning for a Successful First Term

-After the Cornerstone Block, all students take a required Block in Rhetoric.
+After the Cornerstone Block, all students take a required block in Rhetoric.
 The theme for each Rhetoric course varies according to the individual Tutor, but all sections of this block are designed to give students the opportunity to work intensively on writing and presentation at the outset of their Quest career.
-The skills involved include research and professional requirements for documentation, the uses and abuses of academic research, an introduction to quantitative reasoning, as well as techniques for writing cogent, persuasive, university-level papers.
+Students will learn more about reading and writing in the disciplines, research and academic integrity, incorporating resources, and useful techniques for writing university-level papers.
 Throughout the entire class, we focus on improving students’ critical thinking skills.
-Students are given the opportunity to make and then improve upon several presentations in front of their peers and to learn to deliver effective talks, reports, and speeches.
-The lessons of cogent writing and speaking will serve students throughout their university career—indeed, throughout their lives.
+Verbal communication is also a focus, and students will have the opportunity to present in front of their peers.
+The lessons of cogent writing and speaking will serve students throughout their university career and throughout their lives.

-As an incoming student, you are already registered for your first two Blocks: Cornerstone and Rhetoric.
-You will register for the last two Blocks of the Fall term during your Rhetoric Block on October.
-Spring registration for first-years will be in December.
+As an incoming student, you are already registered for your first three Blocks: Cornerstone, Rhetoric and Quantitative Literacy.
+During your Rhetoric Block in October you will register for the last Block of the Fall term; if you are exempt from taking the Quantitative Literacy course you will also register for Block 3 at that time.
+Spring registration for incoming first-years will be in December.

-Each term, students register for courses online through Self-Service.
+Each term, students register for courses online through Self-Service for the following term.
 Prior to registration, students must submit a $500 enrolment deposit.
 Please see the Academic Calendar for university policies related to registration.
+Communication regarding registration is sent to students via their Quest email prior to each registration period.

 Health and Counselling Services